mjbieren/ApplyPPPFormat/README.md

 ## APPPFormat (Apply Phylopypruner Format)
 This tool was created using the Boost library (version 1.88).
 It is developed in Visual Studio 2019 with the GCC compiler (For remote Linux).
 I've compiled two different (static) executables (they are portable!) under Debian 12 ([APPPFormat_Static_Debian.out](https://github.com/mjbieren/ApplyPPPFormat/blob/main/Sources/Executables/APPPFormat_Static_Debian.out)), and Rocky Linux 8, which is based on Linux Red Hat ([APPFormat_Static_HPC.out](https://github.com/mjbieren/ApplyPPPFormat/blob/main/Sources/Executables/APPPFormat_Static_HPC.out)).

-Either make your own executable with the corresponding source files or use one of the already existing executables.
+Either create your own executable using the corresponding [source files](https://github.com/mjbieren/ApplyPPPFormat/tree/main/Sources/main) or use one of the existing executables.

 ### Command line options
 Program format: